osg-htc/dosar/docs/ASP2022/01-Introduction.md

    * You may enjoy browsing the [Condor web page](http://www.cs.wisc.edu/condor/).<br>

 ## Which Condor?
-We will be using Condor 9.11.0, which is a recent version of Condor.
+We will be using Condor 9.12.0, which is a recent version of Condor.

 Condor has two coexisting types of releases at any given time: Feature (development) and Long Term Support (stable).
-Condor 9.11.0 is considered a development release, while 9.0.17 is considered a stable release.
-You can know 9.0.17 is stable because the second digit (a 0 in this case) is an even number, while in the development version 9.11.0 it is an odd number (11 in this case).
-In a given stable series, all versions have the same features (for example 9.0.16 and 9.0.17 have the same set of features) and differ only in bug fixes.
+Condor 9.12.0 is considered a stable release, while 9.13.1 is considered a development release.
+You can know 9.12.0 is stable because the second digit (a 12 in this case) is an even number, while in the development version 9.13.1 it is an odd number (13 in this case).
+In a given stable series, all versions have the same features (for example 9.10.16 and 9.10.17 have the same set of features) and differ only in bug fixes.

 ## Where you will work